 - In the backstory of the original Carmen Sandiego game, you are just about to leave on a well-deserved trip to a tropical beach when you get a phone call from the Chief.
 All vacations are canceled because Carmen has escaped from prison.

-- In the Thomas the Tank Engine episode, "Thomas' Day Off", Sir Topham Hatt gives Thomas a day off and sends a diesel engine named Dennis to do his work for him.
+- In the Thomas & Friends episode, "Thomas' Day Off", Sir Topham Hatt gives Thomas a day off and sends a diesel engine named Dennis to do his work for him.
 However, Dennis is a lazy diesel and lies about having something wrong with him to get out of doing his work.
 Thomas is still happy to help Dennis despite wanting to enjoy his day off, even when Dennis actually does have something wrong with him.

-- A subversion occurs in the Spongebob Squarepants episode, "Bubble Buddy".
+- An inversion occurs in the episode, "Bubble Buddy".
 Squidward tries to enjoy SpongeBob's day off, but SpongeBob comes into work anyway to show Squidward his new friend, Bubble Buddy.
-He also makes Squidward make Bubble Buddy one of everything on the menu, with various alterations to suit Bubble Buddy's needs.
+He also makes Squidward make Bubble Buddy one of everything on the menu, with various alterations to suit Bubble Buddy's needs, only for Mr. Krabs and the other customers to be outraged when his bubble buddy pays for the meal with bubble currency, which promptly vanishes as the soap bubbles dissolve into nothingness.

 - Robot Chicken had a Final Fantasy VII parody set at a fast food joint.
 Sephiroth the manager arrives, complete with Ominous Latin Chanting, and tells Cloud that he needs to come in on Saturday, but Cloud has Lakers tickets!
 In the ensuing battle, Sephiroth hits Cloud with the Unpaid Overtime attack and Cloud levels the restaurant with a meteor.